umadesai/census-dp/README.md

 - Caleb Floyd ([calebfloyd](https://github.com/calebfloyd))
 - Michael Freiman ([mfreiman](https://github.com/mfreiman))

+Hear more about the repository at the [Annual Conference of the Federal Statistical Research Data Centers](https://rdc.wisc.edu/2019-fsrdc/) on September 5, 2019 at the Pyle Center, University of Wisconsin–Madison.

 ## Acknowledgements

 Thank you to the incredible contributions of those who have been researching differential privacy at the Census Bureau and academic institutions, specifically: